JereKuusela/valheim-expand_world/README.md

 The file `expand_rooms.yaml` sets available dungeon rooms.

-Completely new rooms can't be created but you can create variants by adding `:suffix` to the name (not tested).
+Completely new rooms can't be created but you can create variants by adding `:suffix` to the name (not tested at all, may not work).

-Documentation will be improved soon.

 - name: Name of the room prefab.
 - theme: Determines in which dungeons this room can appear.
 See dungeons for available values.